nih-at/libzip/README.md

 closing the archive can be reverted.
 The API is documented by man pages.

 For more information, take a look at the included man pages.
-You can start with libzip(3), which lists all others.
-Example source code is in the src/ subdirectory.
+You can start with [libzip(3)](http://nih.at/libzip/libzip.html), which lists all others.
+Example source code is in the `src/` subdirectory.

-If you have developed an application using libzip, you can find out about API changes and how to adapt your code for them in the included file API-CHANGES.
+If you have developed an application using libzip, you can find out about API changes and how to adapt your code for them in the included file `API-CHANGES`.

-For generic installation instructions, see file 'INSTALL', which describes the approach using autoconf; alternatively, you can use cmake to build.
+For generic installation instructions, see file `INSTALL`, which describes the approach using autoconf; alternatively, you can use cmake to build.